 Protein powder is a popular tool for increasing your protein intake.
 No surprises there, right?
 After all, you might get anywhere from 10 to 30 grams of protein from a single scoop of the powder and we all know that protein is important.
 Mix the powder up with plant-based milk and you have a delicious shake or add some other ingredients to create a nutritious smoothie.
+But is plant-based protein powder good for you?

 You’ll often see such shakes and smoothies recommended for helping you to stay fit and healthy.
 They can assist help with muscle gain and weight loss.